MidwestAccessCoalition/lockbox_rails/docs/codebase_overview.md

 ### MVC Architecture
 Rails is an MVC (model-view-controller) framework for web development.

-This means that for any resource that a user can view, create, edit, and/or delete, there will be a:
+This means that for any resource that a user can view, create, edit, and/or delete, there will likely be the following:
 * **Model**: this allows you to interact with the data in a database table with a similar name.
 E.g. the `Cat` model found at `app/model/cat.rb` will allow you to work with records in the `cats` table in your database.
 [_Note that the model is capitalized and singular (`Cat`) and the table name is lowercase and plural (`cats`).
 These are just two of the many Rails `conventions` introduced above.
-Nearly everythingin the app that can be named follows a set of naming conventions that—once you understand them—will make working with the codebase and database less mysterious and more intuitive._]
+Nearly everything in the app that can be named follows a set of naming conventions that—once you understand them—will make working with the codebase and database less mysterious and more intuitive._]
 * **Controller**: this has several methods which perform specific actions to manipulate the relevant database table through the corresponding model, each based on the [RESTful route (also known as CRUD route)](https://en.wikipedia.org/wiki/Create,_read,_update,_and_delete) that initiated the current request-response cycle.
 E.g. the `CatsController` found at `app/controllers/cats_controller.rb` would contain methods that access the `cats` table in the database through the `Cat` model.
 Navigating to `https://my-rails-app.com/cats` would call the `CatsController#index` method which retrieves the list of all cats from the database via the `Cat` model.
 * **View** this is the presentational code that gets processed to create the code returned to the frontend and displayed in the browser.
 (This is usually `HTML`, but can be other formats such as `JSON`.)
 E.g. navigating to `https://my-rails-app.com/cats.html` would return an `HTML` page with a list of all `Cat` objects in the DB, possibly formatted and styled as a `<ul>` or a `<table>`.
 The view file would be found at `app/views/cats/index.html`).
 There are several different templating languages that can be used to minimize the amount of raw `HTML` that has to be written.
-By default, `ERB` is used (and this is what the Lockbox App uses).
+By default, Rails uses `ERB` (aka embedded Ruby) in new projects, and this is what we use in the Lockbox App.
+Views set in controller actions are often just a small part of the total response body sent to the browser.
+Views are typically contained within `layouts` (see the `app/views/layouts/` directory) which can be set in controllers at the top-level to apply to all of that controller's actions, or within each action individually.
+Layouts and views may be nested, though nested views are often referred to as `partials` and have slightly different invoking methods and naming conventions (the filename has a leading underscore, e.g. `app/views/cats/_cat_description.html.erb`).
+The primary use case for `partials` is to "DRY (Don't Repeat Yourself) up" your views by extracting `HTML` snippets to be reused in several different views.
+So you might have an `HTML` snippet the displays the details of a cat object.
+Then you can place this into a `_cat_details.html.erb` partial that can then be included in your `app/views/cats/show.html.erb` file for relaying details of one cat, but also use it in a loop in your `app/views/cats/index.html.erb` file to iteratively display the details of all the cats.

 ### DB
 #### Schema
 The schema file located at `db/schema.rb` provides information about the structure of the DB, its tables, and their columns.
-It is a good way to familiarize yourself with how the database is set up and what information is stored there.
+Perusing this file is a good way to familiarize yourself with how the database is set up and what information is stored there.

 **NOTE: YOU SHOULD NEVER EDIT A SCHEMA FILE DIRECTLY**

 #### Migrations
 The schema file gets updated each time you [create and run a migration](https://guides.rubyonrails.org/getting_started.html#database-migrations).
-These files are typically generated by running a `rails` command in a terminal and are kept in `db/migrate/`.
+These files are typically generated by running a `rails` command in a terminal and are kept in the `db/migrate/` directory.

 Migrations are used to create, modify, or remove tables and/or table columns.
 They are used to make and track changes to the DB structure and allow for easy rollback in case the change introduces unforeseen problems.

 **NOTE: ONCE A MIGRATION HAS BEEN PUSHED TO GITHUB, YOU SHOULD NOT EDIT IT!**

 Editing a migration that someone else may have already pulled into their local dev environment will create major problems for that user.
-If you made a mistake in a migration that has already been pushed to `origin` or been merged to `trunk`, simply create a new migration to correct it.
+If you made a mistake in a migration and it has already been pushed to `origin` or merged to `trunk`, simply create a new migration to correct the earlier problematic one.

-## The Lockbox App

 ### Basic request/response flow
 The basic flow for a single request/response cycle is: